Your senior parents have been talking about adopting a pet.

 Cats can be a little more independent than a dog.
 An indoor cat needs a litter box that’s cleaned daily.
 It needs to be fed and provided with fresh water.
 It needs grooming like brushing and nails trimmed.
 A cat also needs you to pay attention to it and play with it.

 Dogs need time outside for exercise and fun activities.
 They need food and water.
-They need nails trimmed and grooming.
+They need their nails trimmed and groomed.
 Dogs also need time to go outside for bathroom breaks.

 Both cats and dogs need yearly veterinary exams to check for parasites, health issues, and preventative health measures like vaccinations.
 If there’s an emergency, emergency veterinary care may also be needed and it can get expensive.
 For that reason, some people pay for pet insurance policies.